Iochroma arborescens: Description

-I. arborescens forms a large shrub or small tree up to 10 meters in height.
+Iochroma arborescens forms a large shrub or small tree up to 10 meters in height.
 It flowers in clusters on naked branch parts below the leaves.
 Leaves are alternate, simple, elliptical, narrow to a long v-shape at the base, variably narrowed to a point at the tip, 15 to 30 cm long and 5 to 15 cm wide, margins entire or slightly wavy, hairless except when young.
 Young stems and young leaves have rusty hairs.
 The fragrant flowers bloom in clusters of 30 or more, with broadly funnel-shaped tubes about 1.2 cm long and recurving lobes.
 The protruding stamens are greenish-white to cream.
 The bright orange fruit is round, and about 1 cm across.
 There is evidence that these fruits are bird-dispersed.

 The plant flowers sporadically throughout the year and fruits generally from March to July.

 Distribution and habitat

 The plant is native to Central and South America, and the Caribbean, a species characteristic of Montane cloud forests (in clearings, forest edges etc.) between 300 and 2000m elevation.
 In Puerto Rico and the United States Virgin Islands, it is classified by the US Department of Agriculture as a native plant species.